Back to Insights

 1. List Your "Trigger Events"

-Gather your sales team, dispatchers, or receptionists.
-Ask them: "What specifically happened to the customer right before they called us?"
+Gather your team.
+Ask: "What specifically happened right before they called us?"

-- Good: "They came home from work, saw water on the kitchen floor, and panicked."
+• Good: "They came home, saw water on the floor, and panicked."

 2. Translate Triggers into Search Queries